 10 The gospel must first be preached to all the nations.11 When they arrest you and hand you over, do not worry beforehand about what you are to say, but say whatever is given you in that hour; for it is not you who speak, but it is the Holy Spirit.
 12 Brother will betray brother to death, and a father his child; and children will rise up against parents and have them put to death.
 13 You will be hated by all because of My name, but the one who endures to the end, he will be saved.

 The Actes and Monuments, popularly known as ‘Foxes’s Book of Martyrs, is a work of Protestant history and martyrology by Protestant English historian John Foxe, first published in 1563.
-It includes the account of the sufferings of Protestants under the Catholic Church.
+It includes an account of the sufferings of Protestants under the Catholic Church.
 The book went through four editions in Foxe’s lifetime and several later editions and abridgments, including some that specifically reduced the text to a Book of Martyrs.
-I have read this book, which is full of true stories of Christian persecution.
-This book shows the hate the world has for the people who follow Jesus & share His word.
-Many of you may only experience a little hate that causes the USA to give its citizens ‘the Freedom of Religion’, but in other countries, such freedom does not exist.
+I have read this book, full of true stories of Christian persecution.
+This book shows the world’s hate for the people who follow Jesus and share His word.
+Many of you may only experience a little hate that causes the USA to give its citizens ‘the Freedom of Religion,’ but such freedom does not exist in other countries.
 Foxe’s Book of Martyrs has a few examples of those who died for the gospel of Jesus.
+Simon Peter